Alexey Navalny's funeral in Russia draws crowds to Moscow church despite tight security

 People lined up for at least half a mile outside the Moscow church where Alexey Navalny's funeral took place Friday to bid farewell to Russia's most prominent opposition figure.
 Navalny, one of the most vocal critics of President Vladimir Putin, died two weeks ago in a remote Russian prison, and his family and allies have accused the Russian leader of having him killed.

 There was a large police presence and fences were erected by Russian authorities around the church.
-Crowds chanted the opposition leader's name as well as "Russia without Putin" and "Russia will be free."
-Several cars with foreign flags, including German and French, were seen near the church.
+Nevertheless, crowds chanted the opposition leader's name, as well as slogans like: "Do not give up!"
+"Russia without Putin!" and "Russia will be free!"

+U.S. Ambassador to Russia Lynne Tracy was inside the church for the service.

+"Alexey Navalny remains a shining example of what Russia could & should be," the U.S. Embassy in Russia said in a statement on social media.
+"His death is a tragic reminder of the lengths the Kremlin will go to silence its critics.
+Our hearts go out to his family, friends, supporters, & all those he has inspired to work for a brighter future."
-An image of what appeared to be Navalny's open casket in the church was broadcast by his allies.
-In the image, his body was covered in roses and he was surrounded by mourners.

-The church service lasted a short time before Navalny's casket was removed to be brought to the Borisov Cemetery, about 1.5 miles away, to be buried, according to his representative Kira Yarmysh.
+As the funeral commenced, and image of what appeared to be Navalny's open casket was broadcast by his allies.
+In the image, Navalny's body is seen covered in roses and surrounded by mourners.
+The church service ended quickly and the casket was then taken to the Borisov Cemetery, about 1.5 miles away, where his friends and members of his family kissed him goodbye before his casket was closed and lowered into the ground.

+Navalny's wife, Yulia Navalnaya, posted a message paying tribute to her husband on social media, thanking him, "for love, for always supporting me, for making me laugh even from prison, for the fact that you always thought about me.
+I don't know how to live without you, but I will try to make you up there happy for me and proud of me," she said.
+"I don't know if I can handle it or not, but I will try."

+Navalny, 47, died in an Arctic penal colony on Feb.
+16. Prison authorities said he died of natural causes.
+His family fought for over a week to have his body returned to them.
+It was finally handed over to his mother on Saturday.
+Navalny's family and allies said they struggled to plan his funeral because Russian authorities discouraged funeral homes, public halls and hearse drivers from working with them.

 The Kremlin warned members of the public on Friday against any unsanctioned gatherings in support of Navalny.